Pats' visit to Lambeau offers rare Rodgers-Belichick matchup

 Jones averages 5.2 completed air yards per pass attempt to rank third in the NFL behind only New Orleans' Jameis Winston (5.7) and Miami's Tua Tagovailoa (5.4), according to Pro Football Reference.

-How much the passing plan will change if Jones is unavailable is unclear.
+How much the passing plan will change with Jones unavailable is unclear.
 Recent history says there could be a significant drop-off if Hoyer is under center.

 In 15 appearances since 2018, Hoyer has averaged only 3.6 completed air yards per pass attempt.